slowproj/slowdash/docs/ProjectSetup.md

 As already mentioned, <b>SlowDash is designed for internal use only</b> within a secured network and therefore no security protection is implemented.
 It is strongly recommended not to expose the system to the public internet.
 External access is assumed to be done <b>through VPN or ssh tunnel</b>.

 ### Basic Authentication
 In a case that you cannot trust your internal friends, SlowDash implements the "Basic Authentication".
 Combine this authentication <b>with HTTPS using a reverse proxy</b> to encrypt the password and communication.
+There is an example under `ExampleProjects/ReverseProxy_Nginx'.

 To use the Basic Authentication, first install the `bcrypt` Python package if it is not yet installed:
 ```console